rotil/ssl-pinning-bypass/README.md

 # ssl-pinning-bypass
-here is a simple bash script to your burp suite certificate as root in android and bypass SSL pinning tested in ubuntu with genymotion by wall3
+here is a simple bash script to add your burp suite certificate as root in android and bypass SSL pinning tested in ubuntu with genymotion by wall3